-Complete the budget workbook (available in February 2018 on www.cps.edu/2018RFP).
+Complete two versions of the budget workbook (available on www.cps.edu/2019RFP): one budget presenting the design team's expected revenues and expenses, and one contingency budget that reflects no more than 75% of maximum enrollment each year.
 Instructions are provided in the workbook.
 Include a budget narrative that summarizes the budget and explains how the budget reflects the mission and philosophy of the school.
 Detail key assumptions and revenue and cost estimates.
 Discuss programming contingencies for circumstances where revenues are lower or costs are higher than anticipated.